xoolive/xoolive.github.io/_pages/le-petit-prince.md

  - 2015: *Printze txilia*, Basque, `offered by Bob`
  - 2015: *Regulus*, Latin, `bought on Amazon`
  - 2015: *Lou pichin prince*, Nissart, `bought online`
- - 2016: Ilay Andriandahy Kely, Malagasy, `offered and mailed by Fara`
+ - 2016: *Ilay Andriandahy Kely*, Malagasy, `offered and mailed by Fara`

 [^1]: Also offered by Damien and Marianne (2015)